Skip to main content

 Paying Income Tax on Pension Withdrawals

-All UK taxpayers receive an annual personal allowance, set at £12,570 for 2023-24, although this can change for those with incomes above £100,000 or claiming allowances such as the Marriage Allowance.
+All UK taxpayers receive an annual personal allowance, set at £12,570, although this amount can change for those with incomes above £100,000 or for those claiming allowances such as the Marriage Allowance.

 In effect, that means any pension income received, whether from the State Pension, a private scheme or a workplace fund, is subject to income tax at your marginal tax rate, based on the current tax brackets of:

-The government has confirmed that it intends to keep these bands frozen for the next three tax years until 2027/28.
+The government has confirmed that it intends to keep these bands frozen until April 2028.
 We have previously published an article exploring How UK Tax Band Freezes Impact Expat Wealth and, indeed, exposure for any taxpayer with a British-based pension fund or income.

 Pension Tax Liabilities for Varied Funds